jeffeb3/v1pi/doc/index.rst

 Let's Do It
 ===========

-Great, let's flash an SD card with the image and get to making dirt in the shop!
+Great, let's flash an SD card with the image and get to making dust in the shop!

 Step 1: Download the image
 ==========================